felleslosninger/tlp-react/packages/react/README.md

 ### 1. Install Node and Yarn 3

 Make sure `node` and `Pnpm 8` is installed.
-You can do this by running:
+You can do this by running

 `node --version && pnpm --version`